Aitslab/sustainability/README.md

 ### Open science

-Our goal is to share all code and data that can be released without privacy issues.
+Our goal is to share code and data connected to all papers published about our research.

 ### Open education

 Our goal is to share even more educational materials for teachers and students so that more people have access to high-quality education related to AI, medicine and sustainability.
+This will include publication of lectures from the "AI in Medicine and Life Science" courses on youtube.